-Leading 6 Software Development Life Cycle (SDLC) Procedures
+6 Software Development Life Cycle (SDLC) Methodologies

 development

-The Software Development Life Cycle (SDLC) is the proofreading of the software development industry; this could detect mistakes in software development before they're found (often at a higher expense) in later stages.
+The Software Development Life Cycle (SDLC) is the proofreading of the software development industry.
+This could detect mistakes in software development before they’re found (often at a higher expense) in later stages.
 But, in fact, SDLC can do far more than just that: it can also set out a strategy for getting things right in the first place.

 Waterfall